 Panel Session: Assuring freedom of speech and good campus relations for all

-This panel session will explore the practical ways that Boards can assure freedom of speech and good campus relations in the context of Advance HE, UUK and GuildHE’s work to develop a statement of intent.
+This panel session explored the practical ways that Boards can assure freedom of speech and good campus relations in the context of Advance HE, UUK and GuildHE’s work to develop a statement of intent.
 With the issue very much in the eye of government and the press, and the Freedom of Speech Bill looming, what are the sensible steps governing bodies can take to demonstrate action on this matter, with appropriate evidence from governance and assurance systems and practice?
-Our panel will bring together the legal, practical and policy perspectives on the topic to help navigate the landscape and provide assurance to, and for, all.
+Our panel brought together the legal, practical and policy perspectives on the topic to help navigate the landscape and provide assurance to, and for, all.

 Thought provoking speakers and practical advice is a hallmark of Advance HE events